Legal Solutions | USA

 The investigative innovation of today enables large organizations to process high data volumes more efficiently and intelligently.
 Smaller banks can leverage these new software tools to cover gaping regulatory blind spots and use state-of-the-art tech to detect illicit funds migrating to their remote branches.
 What’s more, smaller operators can leverage sophisticated tech to drastically reduce their rising compliance cost burdens.
 As banks struggle to realign themselves with the KYC compliance regime, a consistent, comprehensive and defensible technology solution is key.
 Firms of all sizes should be reassured that the right solution exists and that this resource is well within their means.

 How Thomson Reuters Can Help

-CLEAR online investigations software provides a solution to your compliance and regulatory needs.
+CLEAR online investigation software for AML/KYC provides a solution to your compliance and regulatory needs.
 By providing consistent, comprehensive and defensible investigative results, CLEAR enables organizations like yours to stay up to date on an ever-changing KYC landscape.
 With CLEAR you can: